-- 1.1 CMP242 was proposed by National Grid Electricity Transmission plc and submitted to the CUSC Modifications Panel for their consideration on 27th March 2015. - 1.2 The CMP242 proposal aims to ensure that there are appropriate charging arrangements within the CUSC for offshore transmission networks that link two, or more, offshore substations (used by offshore generators) which are connected to the same onshore substation; i.e. are interlinked offshore.
+- 1.1 This document describes the Original CMP242 proposal, summarises the deliberations of the Workgroup and includes responses to the Workgroup and Code Administrator consultations. - 1.2 CMP242 was proposed by National Grid Electricity Transmission plc and submitted to the CUSC Modifications Panel for their consideration on 27th March 2015. - 1.3 The CMP242 proposal aims to ensure that there are appropriate charging arrangements within the CUSC for offshore transmission networks that link two, or more, offshore substations (used by offshore generators) which are connected to the same onshore substation; i.e. are interlinked offshore.
 The interlinks allow generators connected to either offshore substation to export some (or all) of their output to shore via either generator's circuits to shore (depending on the capacity available on the circuits and interlink).
 At present the charging methodology for offshore transmission considers only radial circuits to shore and therefore does not take account of any interlinks that may be built.
-This modification does not cover the situation where increased onshore capacity would be provided or where the interlink would influence the design of onshore reinforcement works; i.e. an integrated offshore network. - 1.3 Following the workgroup discussions, as summarised in this report, the Original Proposal and two Workgroup Alternative CUSC Modifications (WACMs) were proposed: - a.
+This modification does not cover the situation where increased onshore capacity would be provided or where the interlink would influence the design of onshore reinforcement works; i.e. an integrated offshore network. - 1.4 Following the workgroup discussions, as summarised in this report, the Original Proposal and two Workgroup Alternative CUSC Modifications (WACMs) were proposed: - a.
 Original Proposal: The costs of the interlink circuit are shared between the generators, based on a formula representing the opportunity each generator has to use the interlink in the event of a single fault; - b.
 WACM1: The formula is the same as the Original Proposal, however, there is an alternative for parties to negotiate how the costs of the interlink circuit are shared between the generators to take in to account other factors. - c.
-WACM2: The costs of the interlink circuit are shared between the generators as determined by negotiation between the generators only. - 1.4 At the final Workgroup meeting, Workgroup members voted on the Original Proposal and the two WACMs: Half of the Workgroup concluded that the Original Proposal better facilitates the CUSC objectives and should be implemented.
-Half of the Workgroup concluded that WACM1 better facilitates the CUSC objectives and should be implemented. - 1.5 The Workgroup Report and supporting material has been prepared in accordance with the terms of the CUSC.
+WACM2: The costs of the interlink circuit are shared between the generators as determined by negotiation between the generators only. - 1.5 At the final Workgroup meeting, Workgroup members voted on the Original Proposal and the two WACMs: Half of the Workgroup concluded that the Original Proposal better facilitates the CUSC objectives and should be implemented.
+Half of the Workgroup concluded that WACM1 better facilitates the CUSC objectives and should be implemented. - 1.6 The CMP242 Workgroup Report was presented to the CUSC Panel on 30th October 2015.
+The Panel agreed that the CMP242 had met their Terms of Reference and that CMP242 could proceed to Code Administrator Consultation. - 1.7 This Draft Final Modification and supporting material has been prepared in accordance with the terms of the CUSC.
 An electronic copy can be found on the National Grid website.